zeroClearAmerican/grafana/docs/sources/installation/docker.md

   grafana/grafana
 ```

-Note: An unnamed volume will be created for you when you boot Grafana,
-using `docker volume create grafana-storage` just makes it easier to find
-by giving it a name.

 ## Grafana container using bind mounts

 You may want to run Grafana in Docker but use folders on your host for the database or configuration.
 When doing so it becomes important to start the container with a user that is also able to access and write to the folder you map into the container.